cfeng783/InvariantRuleAD/README.md

 python main_ir.py --dataset <dataset> --mode <mode> --reproduce
 ```

-dataset can be one in [swat,batadal,kddcup99,gaspipeline,annthyroid,cardio].
+dataset can be swat, batadal, kddcup99, gaspipeline, annthyroid or cardio.

-mode can be one in [DTImpurity,UniformBins,KmeansBins]
+mode can be DTImpurity, UniformBins, KmeansBins.

 #### Run the PUMP experiment